kallaway/100-days-of-code/r2-log.md

 The API i once used seems to have changed a bit ( https://github.com/BurnySc2/python-sc2), so I'm going to rewrite my code from scratch again.
 Will be using this outdated guide for reference as an idea of where to start: https://pythonprogramming.net/starcraft-ii-ai-python-sc2-tutorial//.

 But most importantly, I WAS SOMEHOW ABLE TO SET UP THE API AND GET A DEMO RUNNING IN LESS THAN HALF AN HOUR.
 HOW THE HELL WAS THAT SO EASY.
 Maybe I'm finally getting better at setting stuff up.
 Or maybe I was just lucky.
 Who knows.

+### R2D5 (12/5/20)

+Back to the SC2 bot.
+Might fix flutter today so I can have multiple projects to bounce off of.

+A noticable change from last time I tried this project is how much I'm actually researching the documentation before coding anything.
+Previously, I would just try to copy Sentdex's work (youtube linked above), and just try to replace his outdated methods with pasted methods from other examples I saw in the python-sc2 repository.
+This is a good sign of me getting more familiar with code.

+I might come back to this later tonight, so it is possible there might be 2 'R2D5' commits in my repo.
+I don't know if this will be considered bad practice but oh well.